Updated on 2024-08-28 GMT+08:00

 MRS cluster nodes are classified into Master, Core, and Task nodes.

-• Master node: management node in a cluster.
-Master processes of a distributed system, Manager, and databases are deployed on Master nodes.
-Master nodes cannot be scaled out.
+• Master nodes are management nodes in a cluster.
+The Master process, Manager, and databases of the distributed system are deployed on these nodes.
+Master nodes cannot be expanded.
 The processing capability of Master nodes determines the upper limit of the management capability of the entire cluster.
 MRS supports scale-up of Master node specifications to provide support for management of a larger cluster.

 • Core node: used for both storage and computing and can be scaled in or out.
 Since Core nodes bear data storage, there are many restrictions on scale-in to prevent data loss and auto scaling cannot be performed.